Key Facts

 FAQ

-Does this tool use the decimal or binary standard?
+Does this tool use the decimal or binary standard for conversion?

 What is the maximum decimal precision I can set?

-You can configure the decimal precision up to 10 places.
-The default precision is set to 4 decimal places.
+You can configure the decimal precision anywhere from 0 to 10 decimal places.